Workforce Resource Map Supports Local Employers

 - ST. PETERSBURG, Fla.– (December 12, 2018)- The Greater St. Petersburg Area Economic Development Corporation (EDC) has partnered with CareerEdge to develop a website that showcases a comprehensive listing of workforce-related resources available to employers in the greater St. Petersburg area.

-The site, StPeteWorkforce.com, classifies programs, incentives, and other resources into five categories: Recruiting, Training & Development, Incentives & Grants, Internships & Apprenticeships, and Diversity & Inclusion.
+The site, StPeteWorkforce.org, classifies programs, incentives, and other resources into five categories: Recruiting, Training & Development, Incentives & Grants, Internships & Apprenticeships, and Diversity & Inclusion.

 “We wanted to create a place where local employers could quickly and easily navigate through the many resources available to them that will ultimately grow jobs in our community,” J.P.
 DuBuque, President of the Greater St. Petersburg Area EDC said.
 “It remains a top priority for the EDC to not only bring new businesses to the area, but to also ensure we are supporting the growth and success of the companies already here.”